tli432/tli432.github.io/index.md

 ## Research Interests

-My research focuses on the design and analysis of efficient algorithms for *Nonlinear Optimization*, *Stochastic Optimization*, and *Reinforcement Learning*.
+My research focuses on the design and analysis of efficient algorithms for *Nonlinear Optimization*, *Stochastic Optimization*, and *Dynamic Decision Making*.
 I am particularly interested in

 - **Policy optimization and policy evaluation for Markov decision process**
 - **Parameter-free methods for convex and nonconvex optimization**